tanaikech/GASProjectApp/README.md

 [You can read more about libraries in Apps Script here](https://developers.google.com/apps-script/guide_libraries).

+Please use this library with enabling V8 runtime.

 ## Enable Drive API

 In this library, Drive API is used.
 So [please enable Drive API at Advanced Google services](https://developers.google.com/apps-script/guides/services/advanced#enabling_advanced_services).